Ultimate Guide to ARF Charges

 ARF Charges – Key Takeaways!

-2. Never agree to an FMC of more than 0.75% PA or a maximum of 0.60% PA if your fund exceeds 500K to be placed with the one ARF provider.
+2. Never agree to an FMC of more than 0.75% PA or a maximum of 0.60% PA if your fund exceeds 500K to be placed in actively managed funds with the one ARF provider.

 4. If you have a large number of pension plans, each will require a separate claims process and separate transfer into your new ARF.
 Where this added complexity and added workload exist, most advisors will charge an additional adviser fee.
 Discuss and try to negotiate this!